FernandoLuizNemeChibli/snake-html/readme.md

 ## TODO List

--   Add different levels of difficulty with faster snake speed or additional obstacles.
+-   Add random obstacles.
+-   Add fruits that slows or accelerates the snake.
 -   Implement a scoring system to keep track of the player's score.
 -   Introduce power-ups that provide temporary advantages or challenges.
 -   Implement multiplayer functionality to compete with friends.